uwindsorcss/documents/discord.md

 4. Fourth offence: Ban from server

 **NOTE**: Major violations may result in more serious consequences immediately.
 The above course of action is only a guideline which is at the discretion of the moderators.

+## For New Members

+Please head over to `#self-roles` to give yourself a role for what year you're in and for specific events and channels.

+Try out `~help` in `#bot-commands` to explain what the bot can do.

+## Misc.

+If you have any questions or issues, Message anyone with the `@CSS Board Member` role or anyone with the `@Moderator` role and it will be resolved.

+Remember, this is a big server and moderators can’t be everywhere.
+If you see something questionable, tell us.

+Any UWindsor student can join the server through the link: https://css.uwindsor.ca/discord

+## Feedback

+the following form can be used for **anonymous** feedback or reporting to CSS: http://feedback.uwindsorcss.ca/